superstreamlabs/memphis.net/README.md

     options.Username = "<username>";
     options.ConnectionToken = "<broker-token>"; // you will get it on broker creation options.AccountId = <account-id>; // You can find it on the profile page in the Memphis UI.
-This field should be set only on the cloud version of Memphis, otherwise it will be ignored var memphisClient = await MemphisClientFactory.CreateClient(options);
+This field should be set only on the cloud version of Memphis, otherwise it will be ignored options.MaxReconnect = <max-reconnect>; // Gets or sets the maximum number of times connection will attempt to reconnect.
+To reconnect indefinitely set this value to -1.
+The default value is -1. var memphisClient = await MemphisClientFactory.CreateClient(options);
     ...
 }